Parameterized Complexity of Efficient Sortation: Introduction

-In Section~\ref{sec:commodities}, we turn towards an analysis of the considered problems when parameterized by the number of commodities.
-For \pfixed, we begin by establishing fixed-parameter tractability for the case of $T=1$ via a direct and stand-alone algorithm, as our more involved arguments for the general cases do not seamlessly transfer to this simpler setting.
+In Section~\ref{sec:commodities}, we turn towards a parameterized analysis of the considered problems w.r.t.\ the number of commodities.
+For \pfixed, we begin by establishing fixed-parameter tractability for the case of $T=1$ via a stand-alone algorithm, as our more involved arguments for the general cases do not seamlessly transfer to this simpler setting.
 We then obtain an involved fixed-parameter algorithm for the ``more general'' setting of $T\geq 2$ by a kernelization subroutine that is based on Ramsey-type arguments, but with a twist: to implement the main reduction rule used here, we need to transition to a more general variant of the problem where some of the vertices do not contribute towards the degree bound $T$.

 As the algorithm used for \pfixed relies on the fixed paths of the commodities, separate arguments have to be used in order to solve \pvar\ when $T\geq 2$.
 Here, we obtain a fixed-parameter algorithm as well, this time by combining a delicate branching routine for solution templates with a color coding approach.
 It is perhaps worth noting that---in spite of some superficial similarity between the problems---the fixed-parameter tractability of our problems contrasts the known para\NP-hardness of \textsc{Vertex Disjoint Paths} (parameterized by the number of paths) on directed graphs~\cite{FortuneHW80,LopesS22}.